 A horse with a broken leg is usually killed because it’s very difficult for the broken leg of a horse to heal correctly.
-Also, because the blood circulation in a horse is dependent on its hooves, keeping a horse still for a long period of time in order for its bone to heal is a huge risk to its life.
+Additionally, the blood circulation in a horse is dependent on its hooves.
+Keeping a horse still for a long period of time in order for its bone to heal is a huge risk to its life.
 Plus, the cost of such treatment is quite high.

 Horses are some of the fastest and most magnificent animals on the planet, and humans have shared a special bond with them since the dawn of civilization.
 And with good reason too!
 Horses were one of the first beasts to be domesticated and befriended by humans.
 They always stood out from other animals for their dazzling speed and unmatched strength and physical capacity.